-We acknowledge and thank the original and continuing caretakers of this land, the Algonquin people who have lived in this area since time immemorial.
+We acknowledge and thank the original and continuing caretakers of this land, the people of Nipissing First Nation, known as the Nbisiing Anishinaabeg, who are of Ojibway and Algonquin descent and have lived in the area of Lake Nipissing since time immemorial.
 We recognize their continuing connection to the land and pay our respects to elders, past, present, and emerging.